 Sherin Hegazy-Aka: I would share the same advice that I would also share with young men: Stay committed to continuous learning, embrace constructive feedback, and be resilient in the face of challenges.
 I especially think the latter is a key trait of success.
 Just like any athlete, you’ll struggle to get better without perseverance and consistency in your training.
 And for women, who tend to be a lot more self-critical, I would add that they should believe in their abilities and become stronger advocates for themselves.

 The organization tackling the leadership gap in the travel and tourism industry

 Furthermore, we had the privilege to speak with Laura Mandala, Managing Director of Mandala Research and former VP of Research with the US Travel Association.
 She’s also the founder of Women in Travel & Tourism International (Witti), with the goal to connect, support, and promote women’s contributions in travel and tourism.

 While citing staff data from several companies and organizations, Laura emphasized the fact that “at the most senior levels women are disproportionately underrepresented.”

 Witti aims to address this leadership gap by:

 - Highlighting the contributions of women to the industry through its annual award program.

-- Providing networking opportunities for women to connect women in other segments of the industry and expand their opportunities for learning about available leadership positions.
+- Providing networking opportunities for women to connect women in other segments of the industry and expand their opportunities to learn about available leadership positions.

 - Maintaining the dialogue around the lack of parity in leadership by conducting and participating in panels on women in the industry at travel conferences and trade shows around the globe.

-“Analyses of leadership decision making reveal that people tend to hire people ‘like them’ and who are already in their professional or social circles,” Laura explained.
-“If we don’t expand who is in those circles or require that more diverse pools of talent are considered for leadership positions, then we will continue to have leadership mirroring the leadership we see today.”
+“Analyses of leadership decision-making reveal that people tend to hire people ‘like them’ and who are already in their professional or social circles,” Laura explained.
+“If we don’t expand who’s in those circles or require that more diverse pools of talent are considered for leadership positions, then we’ll continue to have leadership mirroring the leadership we see today.”